candiddev/rot/hugo/content/docs/references/cryptography.md

 ## Format

-Rot formats keys and values in this format:
+Rot formats keys and values like this:

 `<encryption/algorithm>:<ciphertext/key>:<key id>`